 Today, Link Aviation is L-3 Link Simulation & Training, a Binghamton-area division of New York City-based L3 Technologies Inc., and remains a leading supplier of advanced simulation systems and training services.

-Link Hall at Syracuse University, where the MOST’s trainer was previously housed, is named after Edwin Link.
-He died in 1981.
+Link Hall at Syracuse University, where the MOST’s trainer was previously housed until December 2016, is named after Edwin Link, who died in 1981.

 Come see our Link Flight Trainer, which is housed in the Flight & Space exhibit.